This article describes the steps to set up OneDrive on a new computer with Windows 11.

 As mentioned above, the OneDrive app is installed on Windows computers by default.
-When you get a new computer, and OneDrive services are not forcibly disabled, the app is accessible by default.
+Therefore, when you get a new computer and OneDrive services are not forcibly disabled, the app is accessible by default.

 Here’s how to use OneDrive on Windows 11

 Access OneDrive app

 Since the OneDrive app is installed on your Windows computer by default, you can quickly access the app from multiple places.

 The quickest way to access the OneDrive app is using the Taskbar or Taskbar overflow menu.
 On the right of the Taskbar, click the up-arrow caret, then select the OneDrive app icon.

 Alternatively, click the Start button, search for “OneDrive,” and then open it:

 Sign in or create an account to sign in to OneDrive

 Once the OneDrive app opens, enter your work or school account, and select Sign in.